 - Hot Topics from Theory Made Accessible, organized by the Division of Theoretical Physics (DTP) — Come and learn about a broad range of “hot topic” theoretical physics from a group of about a dozen invited experts.
 These talks will be targeted for an audience of physicists from all subfields to make this science update accessible to all.

-- Private Sector Physicists, organized by the Division of Applied Physics and Instrumentation (DAPI), in partnership with the CAP’s Director of Private Sector Activities and the Director of Professional Affairs – Young physicists, or those interested in a possible career change, are encouraged to attend this interactive symposium which will provide insights into the careers of physicists working outside academia and offer insights and advice into the possible pathways and training needed to transition your physics training into an engaging and rewarding career outside of academia.
+- Private Sector Physicists, organized by the CAP’s Director of Professional Affairs and the Director of Private Sector Physics, in partnership with the CAP’s Division of Applied Physics and Instrumentation – More than 3/4 of graduating physicists work outside academia.
+Young physicists, or those interested in learning about physics careers paths outside academia, are encouraged to attend this interactive symposium which will provide insights into the careers of physicists working outside academia and offer insights and advice into the possible pathways and training needed to transition your physics training into an engaging and rewarding career outside of academia.

 - Physics at the Electron-Ion Collider (EIC), organized by the Division of Nuclear Physics (DNP) — In the next decade a major new accelerator complex, the Electron-Ion Collider (EIC), will be built in the US.
 At the EIC, polarized electrons will collide with polarized protons, polarized light ions, and heavy nuclei at high luminosities to answer questions of fundamental importance in nuclear and particle physics today.
 Building on decades-long involvement at particle collider facilities worldwide, Canadian subatomic physicists are participating intensively in the realization of this new facility.